It was the night before Christmas and all through the house,

 With the Mr Tumble song stuck in my head.

 When all I once I heard such a clatter,

 I ran into the hall to see what was the matter.

-Is it too late to ask him for a pet?
+Is it too late to ask him to bring a pet?

 Does he do dogs?
 Or perhaps a cat?

-Can you call him now and ask him that?”
+Can you ring him now and ask him that?”

 On the night before Christmas, kids back in bed

 Once again, I lay down my heavy head.